mwsohn/DominanceAnalysis.jl/README.md

     LogLink, IdentifyLink, etc. If `family` option is not specified, `link` will be used to determine the type of GLM model
 - family - a distribution family.
 If not specified, a distribution will be chosen
 - fitstat - choose a pseudo R² method (:McFadden or :Nagelkerke).
-Default is :McFadden.
+The default is :McFadden.

 All variables must be in Symbols.